 In assisted living, there must be one staff person for every 15 residents during the day, and one employee for every 20 residents at night.
 Regulations state that this ratio is the minimum, and communities must have enough staff on hand at all times to meet the needs of every resident.
 Residential care facilities have similar ratio requirements, though they must also have a licensed nurse on staff who works eight hours per week per every 30 residents.
 Facilities must have a licensed administrator who takes at least 40 hours of relevant training every two years.

-Financial assistance for memory care costs is available through the MO HealthNet (Medicaid) program called Supplemental Nursing Care.
+Financial assistance for memory care is available through the MO HealthNet (Medicaid) program called Supplemental Nursing Care.
 This is a cash benefit to help people with significant health issues cover the price of assisted living.
 Payments vary depending on the type of residence; people in assisted living residences receive almost twice as much as those in residential care facilities.
 A facility does not need to be Medicaid certified for a resident there to receive this benefit.
-Among the eligibility requirements is a monthly income limit of $885.
+Among the eligibility requirements is a monthly income limit of $904 in 2021.
 To apply, contact your local Missouri Department of Social Services.
+If you’re not sure if your loved one qualifies for MO HealthNet (Medicaid), click here for eligibility requirements, or take a fast and simple Medicaid Eligibility Test.

 Veterans are statistically more likely to develop dementia.
 Relevant in all states including Missouri is the VA’s Aid & Attendance pension program for veterans and surviving spouses, which is an amount of money added to veterans’ and survivors’ basic pensions.
+A&A is also called the “Enhanced Monthly Benefit” and the “Income Improvement Pension.”
 Applicants must be at least 65 years old (or disabled) and require assistance with activities of daily living (ADLs) like eating, bathing, and mobility.
 The cash assistance from these pensions can be used as the recipient wishes, meaning it can go toward the cost of memory care.
 In addition, the cost of residential care can be deducted from one’s income, effectively reducing the amount of calculable income used to determine the benefit amount.
-The latest (2020) maximum amount a veteran can receive through A&A is $27,194 per year, and surviving spouses can receive as much as $14,761.
+The latest (2021) maximum amount a veteran can receive through A&A is $27,540 per year, and surviving spouses can receive as much as $14,928.
 Learn more here.

-There are also veterans homes in Missouri, which are residential care facilities that provide long-term care for veterans.
-In addition to nursing home care, assisted living and memory care may be provided.
+There are also seven veterans’ homes in Missouri, which are residential care facilities that provide long-term care for veterans.
+These are located in Mexico, just north of Columbia and Jefferson City; Girardeau, along the big river in the Lowlands; St. Louis; Cameron, less than an hour north of Kansas City; Warrensburg, an hour east of Kansas City; Mt.
+Vernon, in the southwest; and St. James, an hour-and-a-half west of St. Louis in Phelps County.
+In addition to nursing home care, each home has a secured dementia unit with a dining room, activity area, and enclosed courtyard.
 Payment is made directly from the VA to the facility.
-State veterans homes are typically reserved for veterans whose need for care stems at least 70 percent from their military service.
+State veterans’ homes are typically reserved for veterans whose need for care stems at least 70 percent from their military service.
 Because there is often a waiting list, contact a home before visiting to see if your loved one is eligible to live there.
+More information and contacts are available at this link.

 Other ways to help pay for memory care include tax credits and deductions like the Credit for the Elderly and the Disabled, or the Child and Dependent Care Credit (if you can claim your elderly loved one as a dependent).
 Remember also that medical and dental expenses can be deducted, and that may include some assisted living costs.